3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Introduction

 The leading theory of grain alignment is based on Radiative Torques (RATs, see \citealt{Lazarian2007,Hoang2008}).
 The alignment by RATs was numerically tested for various environmental conditions (\citealt{Hoang2014}) and dust compositions (\citealt{Hoang2016a}), and provided quantitative predictions of the variation of starlight and thermal dust polarization in star-forming regions (see reviews of \citealt{Andersson2015, Tram2022}).
-The extended RAT theory by unifying with the magnetic relaxation (a.k.a Magnetically Enhanced RAdiative Torque or MRAT, see \citealt{Hoang2016a}) demonstrated the importance of embedded iron clusters inside grains that enhance magnetic alignment by RATs.
-The MRAT alignment could explain the high polarization level up to $20\% - 40\%$ observed in protostellar environments by Atacama Large Millimeter/submillimeter Array (ALMA) owing to grains having high levels of iron inclusions (\citealt{Hoang2022}; \citealt{Giang2023}).
+The extended RATs theory by unifying with magnetic relaxation (a.k.a Magnetically Enhanced RAdiative Torque or MRAT, see \citealt{Hoang2016a}) demonstrated the importance of embedded iron clusters inside grains that enhance magnetic alignment by RATs (see also \citealt{Hoang2022}; \citealt{Giang2023}).

-Based on the modern MRAT alignment theory, \cite{HoangTruong2024} have developed a new technique for probing 3D B-fields using dust polarization degree.
-By including the MRAT alignment and magnetic turbulence effects, the inclination angles can be accurately inferred from the thermal dust polarization, particularly in high-density star-forming regions where the grain alignment loss is significant (see \citealt{Hoang2021}).
-The new technique was tested on synthetic polarization observations of filamentary clouds and demonstrated the accurate inference of 3D inclination angles when the effects of grain alignment, dust properties, and magnetic turbulence are taken into consideration. \cite{TruongHoang2025} have extended the new technique to probe 3D B-fields from starlight polarization efficiency at optical/NIR wavelengths.
-This unlocks a new possibility of characterizing 3D B-fields and dust properties in star-forming regions, from large scales as the diffuse ISM and dense molecular clouds to smaller scales as filaments and dense cores, by using multi-wavelength starlight and thermal dust polarization observations.
+Based on the modern physics of grain alignment by RATs, \cite{HoangTruong2024} have developed a new technique for probing 3D B-fields using the dust polarization degree.
+By including the alignment by RATs, magnetic turbulence and dust properties effects, the inclination angles can be accurately inferred from the thermal dust polarization degree, which was tested on synthetic polarization observations of filamentary clouds. \cite{TruongHoang2025} have extended the new technique to probe 3D B-fields from starlight polarization efficiency at optical/NIR wavelengths.
+This unlocks a new possibility of characterizing 3D B-fields and dust properties in multi-scale star-forming regions by using multi-wavelength starlight and thermal dust polarization observations.